The-Coder-211/quadretic_equation_solver/README.md

 # quadretic_equation_solver

-This Programme helps you to solve Quadretic Equations.
+This Programm helps you to solve Quadretic Equations.